 ‘Kompetensutvisning’ was officially added as a new word to the Swedish lexicon in 2017: the deportation of a person who has a competency that is needed in the labor market.
 Specifically this refers to the deportation of non-EU citizens with jobs when applying for an extension of their permit.

-Despite a Supreme Court Ruling in 2017 trying to fix this issue, and the certification of employers with the migration authorit, kompetensutvisning continues.
-In fact, the new government’s agreement clearly states this issue must be fixed.
+Despite a Supreme Court Ruling in 2017 trying to fix this issue, the certification of employers with the migration authority, and the new 4-party agreement clearly states this issue must be fixed - kompetensutvisning continues

 Kompetensutvisning has received plenty of media attention, but remains unsolved nearly 4 years on.
 The Diversify Foundation together with WPHA and other partners, launched the only study that actually asked foreign workers affected by kompetensutvisning what their experiences were.